 That our government has laws restricting child labor is bitterly hilarious in light of the realization that the government enslaves our children.
 And some people not only want kids to be corraled into slave indoctrination camps, but want parents to be put in jail for not cooperating... for fuck's sake.

-And lest I give the impression that the government is the only enemy here and that private education would solve the problem altogether: the problem with this isn't that education "isn't the government's job", because this would be no less evil if it happened in a private school or at home (which it certainly does, to a lesser extent).
+And lest I give the impression that the government is the only enemy here and that private education would solve the problem altogether: the problem with this isn't that education "isn't the government's job", because this would be no less evil if it happened in a private school or at home (which it certainly does, only to a lesser extent).
 It's that forcing someone to sit in a room they don't want to be in and obey you is slavery, and it doesn't matter if you call it education.
 As much as I love to hate governments, this is something that can't really be blamed on statism.

 The situation with spanking is honestly less severe, since they don't have to suffer it for hours every day and a lot of people recognize it as immoral, whereas school is hailed by most people as For Their Own Good.
 There's still a massive problem here though... you can tell even the people who preach against spanking are still affected by the double standard.
 They don't see as it the violent abuse it is.
 They don't believe they should treat it the same way as an adult striking a disabled person.
 But hell, sometimes small children are physically assaulted in public by their own parents, and everyone just turns a blind eye.
 It's just "not your place" to interfere...
 I cowered from protecting the victim the last time I was tested.
 This is what all forms of violence depend on: those who would otherwise defend the victim being convinced that it's "not their place".